iturdikulov/notes/Telekasten.md

 ^xxxblkxx

 - Find notes by name (`f`), `#tag` (`#`) or by searching within note text (`g`)
 - Find daily, weekly notes by date.
-I not use it, handled by [[taskwarrior]].
+I not use it, handled by [[Taskwarrior]].
 - **Vaults**: Support for multiple separate note collections.
 - Place and follow links to your notes (`f`) or create new ones (`n`), with templates (`N`)
 - Find notes that link back to your notes (`b`)